Shadows Fall: The War Within (2004–2006)

 The band were selected to headline the first Strhess tour in early 2004.
 Shadows Fall then released its fourth studio album The War Within on September 21, 2004.
 It was the first release to enter the Billboard 200 for the band at number 20 and peaked at number one on the Top Independent albums chart.
 In promotion for the album, Shadows Fall released four music videos over the course of one year; "The Power of I and I", "What Drives the Weak", "Inspiration on Demand", and "Enlightened By the Cold".
+The albums two Singles What Drives the Weak" and "Inspiration on Demand" both became the bands first songs to reach the US Mainstream Rock chart both reaching the top 40.

 The song "What Drives the Weak" garnered the band their first Grammy Award nomination for Best Metal Performance in 2006 at the 48th Annual Grammy Awards, though the award went to Slipknot for the song "Before I Forget".
 "The Light That Blinds" was featured in the video game Guitar Hero II.
 Wade Kergan of AllMusic praised the album stating the band has "grown beyond the confines of the metal-loving hardcore crowd anyway, with more in common now with the classic thrash of Metallica than the metal-tinged hardcore of Coalesce".
 A reviewer for Ultimate Guitar game the album a 10/10 stating “This album in one day changed the way that I personally look at metal.
 I knew this record had potential to be great and I was right.”

-Later that year, they embarked on a tour alongside Damageplan in support of the The War Within.
-In 2005, the band once again performed on Ozzfest, but this time as a mainstage act.
+Later that year, they embarked on a tour alongside Damageplan in support of The War Within.
+In 2005, the band once again performed on Ozzfest, but this time as a mainstage act which made them the first New Wave of American Heavy Metal band to achieve the honor.
+They also toured alongside Slipknot and Lamb of God for a U.S. arena tour in March.
+They were dubbed the "Band To Watch In 2005" by Spin magazine.